nplrkn/qcore/docs/backlog.md

 # Backlog

 ## In progress
+-  UEs on LAN
+-  Clustering
+-  Is this a better design model for test UEs?: https://docs.rs/rtnetlink/latest/rtnetlink/struct.RouteMessageBuilder.html

 ## Bugs / tech debt
 - "slog-async: logger dropped messages due to channel overflow" - for example, when hitting Ctrl-C at end of PacketRusher test - check out tracing-appender